 Do hiring managers read cover letters?-

 Some don’t, but many do.
-All hiring managers seek fast ways to cut a large pile of applications down to just a few promising candidates.
-One common way they do this is by focusing on the applications that include cover letters, then on the cover letters that speak directly to their hiring needs.
-Send a custom cover letter with your resume, and you can be confident you’d end up in that select group.
+And all hiring managers seek fast ways to reduce a large pile of applications to just a few promising candidates.
+One common way they do this is by focusing on applications that include cover letter and then on cover letters that speak to their hiring needs.
+Send a custom cover letter with your resume, and you can be confident you’d make that select group.

 Should I say “My name is…” on a cover letter?-